 What could driverless cars mean for the economy?

-But there could be wider changes that come with more and more driverless cars on the roads.
+There could be wider changes that come with more and more driverless cars on the roads.
 This raises some questions about how the economy could be affected.

 For instance, if commutes become more enjoyable, will more people start to live further away from their workplaces?
 And when accidents happen, who will pay – insurers, or the companies that build the cars?